mheap/nexmo-developer/_documentation/en/conversation/guides/application-setup.md

     a.
 Set an `answer_url` [webhook](/application/overview#webhooks) to define the behavior when a new call is taking place.

     b.
-Set `event_url` [webhook](/voice/voice-api/webhook-reference#event-webhook) for your Nexmo application's voice capability to receive the voice events that are dispatched by Voice API.
+Set `event_url` [webhook](/voice/voice-api/webhook-reference#event-webhook) for your Vonage application's voice capability to receive the voice events that are dispatched by Voice API.
 This step is optional but recommended.

     c.
-Set `event_url` [webhook](/application/overview#webhook-types) for your Nexmo application's RTC capability to receive the RTC events that are dispatched by Conversation API.
+Set `event_url` [webhook](/application/overview#webhook-types) for your Vonage application's RTC capability to receive the RTC events that are dispatched by Conversation API.
 This step is optional but recommended.

     d.
 Create [Users](/conversation/concepts/user) using the Conversation API.